Back to: ASP.NET Core Tutorials For Beginners and Professionals

 namespace FluentAPIDemo.Models { public class RegistrationModel { public string?
 Username { get; set; } public string?
 Email { get; set; } public string?
 Password { get; set; } } }

-Creating a Validator:
+Creating a Fluent API Validator:

-We must create a corresponding validator class for each model we want to validate.
-For example, for our Registration Model, we need to create a validator class and write the logic to validate the properties, as per our business requirement.
-So, create a class file named RegistrationValidator.cs and copy and paste the following code.
-We use built-in Fluent API validation methods to validate the RegistrationModel properties.
+So, create a class file named RegistrationValidator.cs within the Models folder and copy and paste the following code.
+Here, we use the built-in Fluent API validation methods to validate the RegistrationModel properties.

 using FluentValidation; namespace FluentAPIDemo.Models { public class RegistrationValidator : AbstractValidator<RegistrationModel> { public RegistrationValidator() { RuleFor(x => x.Username) .NotEmpty().WithMessage("Username is Required.") .Length(5, 30).WithMessage("Username must be between 5 and 30 characters."); RuleFor(x => x.Email) .NotEmpty().WithMessage("Email is Required.") .EmailAddress().WithMessage("Valid Email Address is Required."); RuleFor(x => x.Password) .NotEmpty().WithMessage("Password is Required.") .Length(6, 100).WithMessage("Password must be between 6 and 100 characters."); } } }